ZeusDavide/TAI_2021_ANIMC/README.md

 ### Run ANIMC on incomplete multi-view data

-To reproduce the experiment results in the Section V-C of the paper, we need to run the scripts `main.m`.
+To reproduce the experimental results in Section V-C of the paper, we need to run the scripts `main.m`.

 ### Run ANIMC on noisy and incomplete multi-view data

-To reproduce the experiment results in the Section V-D of the paper, we need to run the scripts `main.m` after removing the comment (line 12 to line 20) in main.m.
+To reproduce the experimental results in Section V-D of the paper, we need to run the scripts `main.m` after removing the comment (line 12 to line 20) in main.m.

 ### Parameter tuning tips: